christiskatsouris/Applied-Econometrics-R/README.md

 ### Course Overview:

 The main philosophy with this course is to combine traditional statistical modelling methodologies such as GLMs (Binary data only) with more formal econometric specifications suitable for both cross-sectional and time series data.
-Emphasis with this course is some important economic and finance applications such as the modelling of employment trajectories as well as modelling of probability of default.
+Emphasis with this course is some important economic and finance applications such as the modelling of employment trajectories as well as modelling the probability of default.
 Furthermore, we introduce state-of-the-art techniques and programming capabilities with R for each topic covered.

 # Introduction